Vegetable Garden

 Composting program has been quite successful.
 If you would like to contribute, we can provide you with 5 gallon container for your vegetable peels and fruit skins, so that you don’t have to make daily or weekly trips to drop off your composting.

-The dirt surrounding the Poinsettias from Christmas will be used for compost.
+The dirt surrounding the Poinsettias from Christmas are used for compost.
 This is very rich soil that complements our compost activity.

 -